-I had promised Immy that we would make a wreath to hang on our door this Christmas and then I had the crazy idea that we could make a wreath from the magazine pages.
-Sometimes my crazy ideas work 🙂 and this is one Christmas craft with heaps of potential for working those fine motor skills as well!
+I had promised Immy that we would make a wreath to hang on our door this Christmas and then I had the crazy idea that we could make a paper Christmas wreath from recycled magazine pages.
+Sometimes my crazy ideas work!

 Homemade Paper Christmas Wreath from Recycled Magazines

-First step was to cut lots of strips from the magazine pages.
-I chose pages that featured predominantly red and white print to match the Christmas theme.
-Then ruled them into 2cm widths (the width of my ruler) and Immy and I got cutting (though Immy quickly lost interest in this step!)
+1. The first step was to cut lots of strips from the magazine pages.
+I chose pages that featured predominantly red and white print to match our Christmas theme.

-Then we folded each strip over and stapled it at the bottom to form a petal shape.
-Unsurprisingly, Immy was back to help with this bit 😉
+3. Next we folded each strip over and stapled it at the bottom to form a petal shape.

 Before long we had a big pile of red and white magazine ‘petals.’

-I recycled a piece of cardboard and traced around a dinner plate and a glass to form the base of our wreath.
+4. I recycled a large piece of cardboard and traced around both a dinner plate and a glass to form the base of our wreath.